Tviljan/bomb/README.md

 - [ ] Add check for destroyed objects in explosion using different mask and shapecast -> Destoryed objects like players, other bombs and some tiles
 - [ ] Bombs explode when caught in explosion
 - [ ] Create random bricks

+Move around with W/A/S/D and drob bombs with space